micheleg/dash-to-dock/development.md

 4. ensure touch gestures compatibility
 5. In the long term, rewrite and simplify the code.

-There aren't mayor features planned altough consider new ideas and suggestions.
+There aren't mayor features planned although consider new ideas and suggestions.

 <a name="bugreporting"></a>